ritaendicott/fall-2014-public/README.md

 247 CORY Hall UC Berkeley
 ```

-# Description
+## Description
 This course is a project based introduction to reproducible and collaborative statistical research.
 You will gain experience acquiring, cleaning, and curating data; formulating scientific questions statistically; writing statistical methods in Python from scratch; designing and implementing new features (feature engineering); developing appropriate statistical methods to analyze the data; implementing those methods in robust, testable, reusable, extensible software; applying the methods; visualizing the results; interpreting the results; and communicating the results to others.
 You will learn this in a way that is computationally reproducible, which is increasingly recognized as key to scientific progress.
 The software tools will include git, Python, IPython, SQL, LaTeX, laptop-based Virtualization, and Amazon Web Services.
 There will be a collaborative term project.

-# Instructor
+## Instructor
 ```
 Yannet Interian
 Department of Statistics, UC Berkeley yannet at berkeley.edu
 ```
-# Graduate Student Instructor
+## Graduate Student Instructor
 Sindhuja Jeyabal

-# Class Logistics
+## Class Logistics
 ```
 Units/Credits: 3
 No Final Exam
 ```

-# Format
+## Format
-This course will focus heavily on in-class participation in addition to assigned readings from scholarly journals, presentations from guest speakers in addition to regular practice with the software tools listed in the description.
-There will be a few programming assignments.
+This course will focus heavily on in-class participation.
+There weekly programming assignments and programming labs.
 Your persistent cooperation in group work and contributions to the course will culminate into a collaborative term project.
 The format will be interactive and will involve your questions, opinions, and participation.

 Topics Covered Will Include: